-A central counterparty conducting business in multiple jurisdictions should identify and mitigate the risks arising from any potential conflicts of law across jurisdictions.
+1.6 A central counterparty conducting business in multiple jurisdictions should identify and mitigate the risks arising from any potential conflicts of law across jurisdictions.
 A central counterparty should provide the Reserve Bank with a legal opinion that demonstrates the enforceability of its rules and addresses relevant conflicts of law across the jurisdictions in which it operates.
 This should be reviewed on a periodic basis or when material changes occur that may have an impact on the opinion, and updated where appropriate.

-Participants of ASX Clear (Futures) include subsidiaries and branches of entities that are based in foreign countries (including France, Germany, Hong Kong, Switzerland, United Kingdom and United States) and, during the 2014/15 Assessment period, a participant commenced clearing remotely from the United Kingdom.
+Participants of ASX Clear (Futures) include Australian subsidiaries and branches of entities that are domiciled in foreign countries (including France, Germany, Hong Kong, Switzerland, United Kingdom and United States), as well as one participant clearing remotely from the United Kingdom.
 However, the Operating Rules are governed by Australian law and require that all participants submit to the exclusive jurisdiction of New South Wales courts.
 ASX has obtained an external legal opinion in relation to foreign participation that has identified no material legal risks.